ifedorenko/com.ifedorenko.m2e.sourcelookup/demo/TESTCRIPT.md

 # Conditional breakpoint in workspace projects

-* Edit condition of the breakpoint at WebappServlet #26, set lib != null
+* Edit condition of the breakpoint at WebappServlet #36, set lib != null

 Expected: codeassist works in breakpoint condition editor field
-Expected: codeassist works
 Expected: debugger stops at the breakpoint

 # Indexer-based external sources lookup